adityasolanki205/Machine-Learning-On-Google-Bigquery/Readme.md

     f.
 Select the correct Csv file

     g.
-Use Simple SQL queries, try to find important points and relevant data in the dataset.
+Use Simple SQL queries to find important points and relevant data in the dataset.
        It will be used while data wrangling.
 For eg.

 ```sql